The Common Thread of Loneliness

 All is quiet on the Western Front (wherever that might be).

 On the one day of the year when we stop, as a nation, to remember those who have served, and died, during various wars, it’s time, naturally, to talk about loneliness.
 Setting aside the, at times, sycophancy, the patronising grandiloquence, surrounding the day long attempts to claim that our nation was forged during the original ANZAC campaign, I’m more interested in the stories from the front, of young men who spent their last days feeling confused as to what they were doing but mostly just feeling lonely, hoping that they would not be forgotten.
-Well, we’ve managed that at least.
+Well, we’ve managed that at least – and our governments, by spending millions on their memorials, make sure we certainly do never forget.

 Even a cursory reading of All Quiet on the Western Front – yes, my claim that much of the truth we seek can be found in literature holds true here – will give you an idea as to what these men endured.
-They, of course, endured political duplicity, diplomatic nonsense and military incompetence but perhaps most of all they endured incredible loneliness.
+They, of course, endured political duplicity, diplomatic nonsense and military incompetence, so nothing has changed on that front, but perhaps most of all they endured incredible loneliness.
 “He is entirely alone now with his little life of 19 years, and cries because it leaves him,” to quote the text.
 Or, to paraphrase the novel’s protagonist, perhaps in the words of all of us, “I am being asked to kill another man who has done nothing to harm me.
 For what purpose?”

 I would almost think that the money we spend on these remembrances each year, whilst forgetting other battles inconvenient to us, as the same people strain at gnats and swallow camels over money that could be spent on saving lives in the first place, at times does little more than appease the masters of war so that they can keep doing what they do and convince us that their cause is worth investing in.

-As I stood in awe of the Nepalese people, particularly their women, getting to work lifting bricks, one by one, into wheelbarrows, shovelling debris so that there was a room to sleep in, I stood watching, almost ashamed that I couldn’t do anything.
+As I stood in awe of the Nepalese people, particularly their women, getting to work lifting bricks, one by one, into wheelbarrows, shovelling debris so that there was a room to sleep in, I stood watching, feeling ashamed that I couldn’t do anything.
 These people, dignified in their countenance, smiled at me, requesting I take their photograph, appreciated my being there.
-They acknowledged me for not forgetting them.
-Their government had forgotten them but people of good will and warm hearts hadn’t, back packers from around the world, locals who had the facility, middle class wordsmiths, hadn’t.
+I emptied my backpack of the lunch I had bought in Kathmandu and gave it to the women.
+They smiled and laughed at the small token of my admiration and acknowledged me for not forgetting them.
+Their government had forgotten them but people of good will and warm hearts hadn’t, back packers from around the world, locals who had the facility, western middle class wordsmiths, hadn’t.
 They felt reassured and that has stayed with me, it makes me want to return, soon.

-The same as the ANZAC digger, or indeed the German soldier, just like our fictional character in the novel, in a battlefield trench, the Nepalese villager abandoned by those charged with their protection, and the brain tumour patient feeling scared and confused, they all want to know that they are not forgotten.
+The same as the ANZAC digger, or indeed the German soldier, just like our fictional character in the novel, in a battlefield trench, the Nepalese villager abandoned by those charged with their protection, and the brain tumour patient feeling scared, confused and alone, they all want to know that they are not forgotten.
 Lest we forget is not a meme exclusively the preserve of those in uniform.